Have this post read to you in a natural voice, so you can do other things:

 Shooting your first video

-You don’t need professional equipment!
-In fact, I encourage you to get a relatively cheap camera like the Canon 70D, that has a swivel screen so you can see yourself while filming.
+- You don’t need professional equipment!
+In fact, I encourage you to get a relatively cheap camera like the Canon 70D, which has a swivel screen so you can see yourself while filming.

-Get a little tripod like Joby GorillaPod, that can double as a ‘selfie stick’ when necessary.
+- Get a little tripod like Joby GorillaPod, which can double as a ‘selfie stick’ when necessary.

-Publish with suggested setting for Facebook video, and Youtube video – share with the world, and get ready for video two!
+- Publish with the suggested setting for Facebook video, and Youtube video – share with the world, and get ready for video two!

 In the end – you want to consider your first couple videos (or maybe your first 10) as practice, in a discipline that will be super useful for your business long-term if you can make it a habit.